trap-representation/Chlore/index.md

    Chlore does not and will *never* have any of these "features".
 Chlore follows a spec-first approach for the design of the language and it has a standard library that tries to be small.

 3. Modern languages aren't simple anymore.
 Simplicity isn't always proportional to how much a language can make a programmer's life easier.
-A simple language should be ... well simple, and efficient.
-The programmer shall be the one in full control of his code, rather than the translator.
+A simple language should be not unnecessarily complex to define and implement.

 The reference implementation of Chlore that I've been working on is called Ehre.